valdivj/Deepstream-IGN-Maker-YOLO/README.md

 Here is the code and the Python apps I used to Run the Nvidia Deepstream YOLO Object detector app.

-The Ignition maker app is also included in this Repo incase you want to import it into Ignition Maker.
+The Ignition maker app for ignition designer is also included in this Repo incase you want to import it into Ignition Maker.

-This Repo also contains sparkplug stuff Deepstream YOLO Config files.
+This Repo also contains sparkplug stuff and Deepstream YOLO Config files.

 If you clone this Repo and install it on youre Nano or Xavier NX at this location.